AKS-Labs/CloudGallery/builderrors.md

 > Run with --scan to get full insights.
 > Get more help at https://help.gradle.org.

-BUILD FAILED in 57s
+BUILD FAILED in 2m 45s
-31 actionable tasks: 1 executed, 30 up-to-date
+32 actionable tasks: 32 executed